Braindance: The Ukrainian Musical Revolution

 Who are you talking about?

-ШЩЦ is actually a label, founded in 2016.
-The label states they desire to shift from commercial aesthetics in order to shed light on the ‘real’ Ukrainian underground.
+ШЩЦ is actually an independent record label, founded in 2016.
+The record label states they desire to shift from commercial aesthetics and the norms of the music industry in order to shed light on the ‘real’ Ukrainian underground.
 There were 200 potential artists vying to be part of their playlist.
 Of that number, 23 were selected for the compilation.

-For this Country which has been beaten down as hard as the Ukraine has, their electronic music is light, airy, and hopeful.
+For this Country which has been beaten down as hard as the Ukraine has (revision 2019 – keep in mind this article was written before the whole mess with Donald Trump, their Prime Minister, our embarrassment of a State Department which led to the recent Donald Trump impeachment inquiry), their electronic music is light, airy, and hopeful.
 I am unsure if this is exactly what I expected of a Country I don’t know much about, or the polar opposite.
 Either way, it’s damn good.

 Do yourself a favor and give it a listen.
 I anticipate you will be very pleasantly surprised at how much you enjoy this quirky, ambient hodgepodge of flavors.